 Who organizes the fair?

 The Delta/Surrey Heritage Fair is organized by the City of Delta.

 Where do I get those project display boards?

 Your local dollar store or teacher supply store should have them.
 They are also available at Staples (Click Here for Link).

-I’m a teacher.
 Do I need to be there with my students for Project Set-up on Thursday?